 DONATE OR SELL US YOUR OLD STEREO GEAR- YES, we also buy broken, non-working record players, turntables, amps and receivers to fix up and sell or for parts to fix other units.
-We have a full-time repairman on-site Monday thru Friday from 10am to 4pm to assess units for repairability or parts value.
-Again, even broken units are appreciated for their abundance of useful re-usable parts.
+We have a repairman on-site to assess units for repairability or parts value.
+Again, even broken units are appreciated for their abundance of re-usable parts.

 Record Store History - Above check out a vintage photo of Bloomingdales department store's record shop.
 This is from 1904 so all records back then were 78rpm.
 The problem with 78rpm was that the total playing time was only 3 minutes per side!
 So classical music was typically sold in a book full of numbered discs which could be dropped by record stack changers so you didn't have to manually change the first half of a classical piece of music (but you would still have to flip the whole stack halfway through to here the 2nd half).
 The 78rpm record was eventually replaced by 33rpm "LP" or "long play" records which offered 22.5 minutes per side playing time.
 45rpm records were also introduced for playing single songs with a total playing time of about 3 minutes.
 Although the playing time of 45's was similar to 78's the disc size was much smaller and thinner because of the introduction of "microgrooves".